masternodeh/0-docs/docs/zerobridge.md

 ## ZeroBridge

-The brigde enables to cross tokens from one chain to the other, bridge is connected to these chains:
+The bridge enables to cross tokens from one chain to the other, bridge is connected to these chains:
 * Currently:
   * Ethereum
   * Avalanche